-Roller Coaster Ridge Trail.
-From its highest point you can see Saddleback mountains, Dana Point Harbor, San Clemente pier, and Catalina Island, on top of views of the Pacific Ocean as far as the eye can see.
-If you’re looking for a quick, yet challenging outdoor workout with a 360-degree outlook of Orange Count’s stunning landscape, then Roller Coaster Ridge Trail is the hike for you!
+While hiking Roller Coaster Ridge Trail, you can see Saddleback Mountain, Dana Point Harbor, San Clemente pier, and Catalina Island, and the Pacific Ocean.
+If you’re looking for a quick, yet challenging outdoor workout with a 360-degree outlook of Orange Count’s stunning landscape, then this hike is for you!

 Getting to Roller Coaster Ridge Trail is straightforward and, as soon as you reach the end of Camino De Los Mares and park, the entrance is in directly in front of you.
 I will admit that the first half mile or so of the trail is not incredibly scenic.
 This initial stretch of the hike consists of North Los Mares Trail followed by Prima Desecha Trail and is a steady uphill.
 Once you get to the “roller coaster” portion of the subsequent trails, you will be grateful for this leg warm-up.

 After hiking along Prima Desecha Trail, it turns into Camino Las Ramblas Trail, before forking off into Cerro Rebal Trail to your right and Las Ramblas Trail to your left.
 We went left and then made a sharp right onto Patriot Trail.